-Women in Communications and Technology (WCT) has launched a new career development program for young women working in science, technology, engineering or mathematics to network with industry leaders and peers, as well as get a behind-the-scenes look the the science and tech industries in Canada.
+The Dr. Roberta Bondar Career Development Program is an opportunity for young women working in science, technology, engineering or mathematics to network with industry leaders and peers, as well as get a behind-the-scenes look the the science and tech industries in Canada.
 The program allows participants to expand their knowledge of public and private sector career opportunities, gain new perspectives and have direct access to leaders in the public and private sectors.

 What is it?